Poll: Should Jade Chan Attend Hogwarts? Vote Now!

 You might check, and the box would open up to a place with no serial killing maniacs.
 But the box might open and something wearing a mask will jump out of it with a knife.
 The box might open and an eldritch horror beyond time and space will emerge.
 You'll never know unless you're constantly checking, because your back is contantly up against the wall of Schrodinger's box.

 And once you open a box, you can't close it again.

 Well, now that I've sufficiently blown your minds, I hope you enjoy my fanfics.

 I used to update once a week regularly, but as any author on this site will tell you, real life gets in the way.
-So, I'll be updating irregularly, but rest assured I will never abandon a story, without telling you on my profile page.
+So, I'll be updating irregularly, at times very irregularly, but rest assured I will never abandon a story, without telling you on my profile page.
 Unless you see me telling you, it will eventually update.

 The Lost Tales Of Fantasia: This story is a homage to all of those darkfics out there.
 This is a Disney darkfic which will crossover with every single Disney movie or television show out there.
 And it will not rely on gore or rape to shock the readers; it will rest on solid story-telling to scare the reader, and even then (because it's a Disney darkfic after all) it will have a happy ending and musical numbers.
 Also it takes place during WWII.